Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 6. Make sure that the codecov secret is set in the GH actions repository secrets.

 Appendix 2.
-Configure pre-commit CI via GitHub Apps
+How to configure pre-commit CI via GitHub Apps
 ---------------------------------------------------

 ``Pre-commit CI`` is available as a GitHub app that executes pre-commit hooks in each pull request, as shown in the image below.
 While it is recommended to run ``precommit run --all-files`` locally before making a PR, this GitHub app will automatically attempt to lint code and format docstrings according to the hooks provided in ``.pre-commit-config.yaml``.
 If all passes, it will give you a green checkmark as shown below.